-The group's advances relate to a loan granted by a subsidiary to a related party forming part of Mizzi Organisation, which is repayable on demand, unsecured and subject to a fixed interest rate of 5% per annum.
+The group's advances relate to loans granted by a subsidiary to related parties forming part of Mizzi Organisation, which are repayable on demand, unsecured and subject to a fixed interest rate of 7.5% (2012: 5%) per annum.

 The company's advances relate to loans to a subsidiary, which are repayable on demand, unsecured and subject to a fixed interest rate of 7.2% per annum.